bkkilambi/deploy-heroku/README.md

 Heroku deployed app link - https://deploy-recoystem-heroku.herokuapp.com/

+Gtihub link for all the code - https://github.com/bkkilambi/deploy-heroku

 Files Description:

 Project_final.ipynb : All the model training, finding best models, code for recommendation system etc are in the Project_final.ipynb file.